 Planned single parenting used to be a trend only seen amongst single women using donor sperm.
-But in recent years, with the increasing popularity of surrogacy in Australia and abroad, more and more gay males are opting to bring up children on their own.
+But in recent years, with the increasing popularity of surrogacy in Australia and abroad, more and more Single Men or Gay Males are opting to bring up children on their own.

 Meanwhile in Sydney Paul Corbitt would love to fall in love but his focus has always been children.
 Having never met ‘the one’ he refused to put off fatherhood.
 Paul welcomed a daughter, Millie, home-birthed in Brisbane on 14 December with the help of altruistic surrogate Rachel.
 Paul had been lucky to befriend another surrogate Suzan years earlier and Suzan birthed Paul’s first child, Isaac in remote Port Hedland, WA in 2017, after a prolonged labour and far less nursing support.

 Running his own Fairlight hair salon has meant sacrifices to juggle everything, but Paul would have it no other way.

 Clint and other gay dads will share their journeys and what they learned along the way at Growing Families events in Sydney, Melbourne and Auckland.

 Growing Families is running its fourth New Zealand Event for intended parents, surrogates and donors on 21 August after an 18-month absence.
 Like past events, this one will bring together egg donors, surrogates, parents and those hoping to become so.
 They will join experts from Canada, USA and New Zealand in a program to educate […]

 While many countries without access to surrogacy, many seeking to create biological family are venturing offshore.
 It has left some resorting to ‘unofficial’ traditional surrogacy, using the surrogates eggs and home insemination.
 Others have had a local friend offer to carry for them, and taken her overseas for the embryo transfer.
 For the majority, the […]